Most Cases in the Country: California Mesothelioma by the Numbers

 California’s mesothelioma burden is the largest of any state by raw numbers.
-With 298 new cases in 2022, the state accounts for more diagnoses than any other in the nation.
+With 284 new cases confirmed in 2021 by CDC primary data, the state accounts for more diagnoses than any other in the nation.
 The reasons are both industrial and geological: a century of shipyard, refinery, and construction exposure combined with naturally occurring asbestos deposits spanning 42 of the state’s 58 counties.

 The scale of the problem is visible in the death toll.
 Between 1999 and 2022, 5,748 people in California died from mesothelioma.
 Thousands more died from asbestosis, lung cancer, and other asbestos-related diseases.
 Every major metro area is affected, and the exposure pathways are still active in buildings, soil, and infrastructure built before the 1980s.